jhmvillanueva-dev/introduction-to-maven-3989070/README.md

 ## Course Description

+In this course, software developer and architect Frank Moley shows you how to master the sophisticated features of Apache Maven, a key software development tool in the Java ecosystem.
+Find out how to use Maven to manage builds, simplify dependency handling, and maintain consistency across your projects.
+Learn to configure the Project Object Model (POM) file and implement best practices in project structuring and organization.
+Get insights into the Maven build lifecycle, and learn how to execute and leverage Maven's robust range of plugins.
+Discover how Maven can help ensure your builds are well-documented and organized.
+By the end of this course, you'll be able to manage complex Java projects effectively and leverage Maven's tools to improve the quality and reliability of your software.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.